 We have shown that the portfolio choices of international funds depend on their past relative performance.
-In particular, they respond to relative losses (gains) by moving closer (further) to the average portfolio.
+In particular, they respond to relative losses (gains) by moving closer (further away) to (from) the average portfolio.
 These results are consistent with the hypothesis that fund managers' effective risk aversion depends on their fund's relative performance.